Lakunake/web-subtitle-renderer/README.md

 npm page: https://www.npmjs.com/package/web-subtitle-renderer

+> [NOTE!]
+> this is a side project to me so don't expect frequent updates and whatnot. this project updates as long as [Sync-Player](https://github.com/Lakunake/Minecraft-WebDisplays-Sync-Player/) updates and will get delayed updates compared to the embedded version of this in Sync-Player, newest version of this will always be the embedded version

 # Web Subtitle Renderer

 A lightweight, zero-dependency VTT and ASS (Advanced Substation Alpha) subtitle renderer for standard HTML5 `<video>` elements.
-Made to be used in [Sync-Player](https://github.com/Lakunake/Minecraft-WebDisplays-Sync-Player/) originally.
+Made to be used in Sync-Player originally.

 ## Features